Lee Haring: Research themes and contributions

 Haring’s research foregrounds performance, translation, and the historical circulation of genres across the southwest Indian Ocean.
 His Malagasy Tale Index provides a comprehensive analytic catalogue for Madagascar’s folktales and is cited for its theoretical and methodological implications of tale-type indexing.

 In Verbal Arts in Madagascar (1992) he analyzes four genres (riddles, proverbs, hainteny, and oratory) within colonial and postcolonial histories and provides English translations of many texts.

 Haring’s long-term work on creolization establishes that narrative techniques such as genre-mixing, framing, and quotation emerge in multiethnic island societies and shape both tale forms and performance contexts.
 Key essays include “Techniques of Creolization” (Journal of American Folklore, 2003) and “African Folktales and Creolization in the Indian Ocean Islands” (Research in African Literatures, 2002).
-The book Stars and Keys (2007) extends this analysis through translations and commentary on a hundred stories from Madagascar, Mauritius, Réunion, the Comoros, and Seychelles.
+The book Stars and Keys (2007) extends this analysis through translations and commentary on a hundred folktales originating from Madagascar, Mauritius, Seychelles, Réunion, and the Comoros.

 Haring has also written on classification and comparative method in Malagasy narrative studies, including “The Classification of Malagasy Narrative” (1980).